essdot/js-lessons/doc/functions.md

 ### Default arguments

-As of ES6, functions can declare default arguments, so that the variable can have a value inside the function even if one is not passed in.
+As of ES6, functions can declare default arguments, so that the argument can have a value inside the function even if one is not passed in.

 ```javascript